zryachiyari/personaldots/README.md

 ```
 First part:
-video=1920x1080
-setfont ter-128n
-configure networking as needed (skip this if you're using ethernet)

 sudo -i

-lsblk (check info about partitions and the device you want to use for the installation)
+lsblk -f (find info about partitions and the device you want to use for the installation)

-gdisk /dev/vda (change according to your system, for me it's /dev/nvme0n1)
+gdisk /dev/[drive] (change according to your system, for me it's /dev/nvme0n1)

-then configure 600M type ef00, rest ext4 type 8300 as described below
+#time to config drives

-Type "n" to make a new partition, choose the partition number, first sector can be default but last sector should be 600M.
-Hex code for EFI is ef00.
+Type "n" to make a new partition, choose the partition number, leave first sector alone, but last sector should be 600M. enter the hex code for EFI it is ef00.

 Now type n again to make another partition, this time we'll leave everything as default.
+So spam enter.
 After finishing these steps, make sure to write it to the disk by typing "w".

-lsblk
+lsblk -f again, make sure everything is correctly wrote, you should see two pations numbered accordingly.

+# Now we format the partitions we just made.

-mkfs.fat -F 32 -n boot /dev/vda1 (Format the partitions)
+mkfs.fat -F 32 -n BOOT /dev/[your drive, partition one.]

-mkfs.ext4 -L nixos /dev/vda2
+mkfs.ext4 -L NIXOS /dev/[your drive, partition two.]

+# Now we mount these bad boys.

-mount /dev/disk/by-label/nixos /mnt (Mount partitions)
+mount /dev/disk/by-label/NIXOS /mnt
-mkdir /mnt/boot (Create a directory for boot)
+mkdir /mnt/boot
-mount /dev/disk/by-label/boot /mnt/boot
+mount /dev/disk/by-label/BOOT /mnt/boot
 ```

-After mounting the partitions, you can move to the second part...
+After creating and mounting the partitions, you can move to the second part... great job so far!!! <3

 ```
-# go inside a nix shell with the specified programs
+# Enter a nix shell with the specified programs, you should use neovim to edit my dots to personalize stuff.

 nix-shell -p git nixUnstable neovim

-# create this folder if necessary
+# Create this folder if necessary

 mkdir -p /mnt/etc/

-# clone the repo
+# clone my repo

-git clone https://github.com/redyf/nixdots.git /mnt/etc/nixos --recurse-submodules
+git clone https://github.com/zryachiy/personaldots.git /mnt/etc/nixos --recurse-submodules

-# remove this file
+# remove my hardware config file

-rm /mnt/etc/nixos/hosts/redyf/hardware-configuration.nix
+rm /mnt/etc/nixos/hosts/ari/hardware-configuration.nix

-# generate the config and take some files
+# generate a new hardware config just for you!

 nixos-generate-config --root /mnt
 rm /mnt/etc/nixos/configuration.nix
-mv /mnt/etc/nixos/hardware-configuration.nix /mnt/etc/nixos/hosts/redyf/
+mv /mnt/etc/nixos/hardware-configuration.nix /mnt/etc/nixos/hosts/ari/

-# make sure you're in this path
+# now move to this path
 cd /mnt/etc/nixos

-# Install my config:
+# now just unstall my config!:
-nixos-install --flake '.#redyf'
+nixos-install --flake '.#ari'

-# Obs:
-If you'd like to use my config as a template, all you need to do is replace "redyf" with your username.
+remember! if you'd like to use my config as a template, all you need to do is replace "ari" with your username!
 ```

 </details>